 Not to mention, training outside allows you to breathe fresh air, which helps clean your lungs and strengthen your immune system.
-This is definitely a change of scenery from those stuffy and sweaty gyms!
+It is a change of scenery from being confined for months without the sweaty gyms.

-So instead of signing up for an expensive membership this fall, take advantage of the beautiful weather with these 7 outdoor exercises!
+Instead of the expensive gym membership this fall, take advantage of the beautiful weather with these seven outdoor exercises!

-Want to start out with something easy?
-Talk a walk and breathe in the fresh autumn air.
-This is one of the simplest ways to work out your entire body and get some extra movement throughout the day.
+Want to start with something easy?
+Take a walk and breathe in the fresh autumn air.
+Walking is the simplest way to work out your entire body and get extra movement throughout the day.

 Here are some of our favorite ways to incorporate walking into your daily life:

-Hiking in the fall is one of the best times to take advantage of the outdoors, especially when the leaves begin to change colors.
-Not only do you get to experience the breathtaking views but you can also get a more challenging workout than your average gym session:
+Hiking in the fall is a great way to take advantage of the outdoors, especially when the leaves begin to change colors.
+Not only do you get to experience the breathtaking views, but you can also get a more challenging workout than your average gym session:

-It has multiple health benefits: Not only do you strengthen your muscles by climbing, hiking helps you lower blood pressure, improve endurance, burn calories (over 500 calories per hour)
+It has multiple health benefits: Not only do you strengthen your muscles by climbing, but hiking also helps you lower blood pressure, improve endurance, burn calories (over 500 calories per hour)

 It involves multiple muscles: Going up and down even small inclines puts your core and entire lower body (hamstring, glutes, quads, calves) to work

-For those who live in the city or flat areas: find nearby lakes, forest preserves or trails so you can enjoy an incredible view as you power through your cardio.
+For those who live in the city or flat areas: find nearby lakes, forest preserves, or trails to enjoy an incredible view as you power through your cardio.

 Ditch that boring treadmill this fall and take your running to the trails!
-While the treadmill is great when it’s too hot or cold to run outside, running along a trail is an awesome way to experience nature and will provide a challenge at every turn.
+While the treadmill is great when it’s too hot or cold to run outside, running along a trail is a fantastic way to experience nature.
+It will provide a challenge at every turn.

 Just like traditional running, trail running helps you strengthen your heart health and cardiovascular system.
 But because the terrain is more challenging, it also improves your agility, core, and balance.